 This course will be designed to give students opportunities to exercise their skills in teaching the Bible to teenagers.
 We will focus on creative teaching methods, curriculum design and various approaches to Bible study (topical, textual, etc.).
 Class sessions will consist largely of student presentations and careful group critique of those presentations.
 Prerequisites: Course is open to youth ministry majors who are in their junior or senior year and have successfully (minimum grades of C) completed YMIN 101, 102, 207 or who have permission of the instructor.

-413, 414 Field Placement II See description for YMIN 313, 314.
+YMIN 413, 414 Field Placement II 1, 1 See description for YMIN 313, 314.

-415 Summer Field Placement II See description for YMIN 315.
+YMIN 415 Summer Field Placement II 1 or 2 See description for YMIN 315.